Early Inheritance Equity Release

 - The Financial Conduct Authority2 requires that you get specialist advice from a qualified professional equity release adviser before releasing tax-free cash from your property.

-- There are multiple companies offering lifetime mortgages, which are loans secured against your property.
+- There are multiple equity release companies offering lifetime mortgages, which are loans secured against your property.

 - Think carefully before taking out a loan against your home.